-Drew Smith has been a librarian in the Academic Services department at the University of South Florida (USF) Tampa Library since 2007.
+Drew Smith has been a librarian in the Research and Instruction department at the University of South Florida (USF) Tampa Library since 2007.
 Between 1994 and 2007, he was an instructor for the USF School of Library and Information Science (now the School of Information), where he taught undergraduate-level courses in library/Internet research skills and website design, and graduate-level courses in genealogical librarianship and indexing/abstracting.
 Prior to 1994, Drew worked for academic computing departments at USF and at Clemson University in South Carolina.

 Drew was born outside Newark, New Jersey (where his father was from) and grew up in upstate South Carolina (where his mother was from).
 As a child, he developed an interest in genealogy, and he began to engage in serious family history research in 1992 after the death of his favorite aunt.

 Drew regularly speaks at conferences and meetings of national, state, and local genealogy societies, especially on topics linking genealogy and technology.
-Together with George G. Morgan, Drew has been the co-host of the Genealogy Guys Podcast since September 2005.
+Together with George G. Morgan, Drew has been the co-host of The Genealogy Guys Podcast